JaredStemper/Scylla/README.md

 To help avoid surprised for what is ran automatically vs manually at various stages, the details of each session are listed here.

 ### InitScan:
+* Note - this scan expects only two files: `/RSM/ipList.txt` and `/RSM/exclude.txt`.
+Both can be formatted as any typical nmap/masscan input file.
 * Manual:
   * masscan, portsort, setting DC
 * Automatic: